Automations (beta)

 | Project | The project where the automation and generated conversations belong. |

-| Prompt | The instruction GovTribe AI should run each time the automation starts. |
+| Prompt | The instruction GovTribe AI runs each time the automation starts. |

 | Skill | The GovTribe AI skill used for the automation, when selected. |